 Mortgage Dos and Dont’s

 We all hear that a home is one of the biggest investments we will make in our lives.
+You may need mortgage help.
 For many of us this would probably be true.
 But, how does one save up enough money to to buy something that costs that much?
 And how do you avoid committing mortgage fraud?